yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 - We don’t want arbitrary code performing unrestricted actions in our cluster.
 - If WebAssembly can’t open a socket, how can it communicate with the Kubernetes API?

-Surprisingly, in the end, when the cookie crumbles, there is no contradiction: even with cluster-access, [yoke flights](https://yokecd.github.io/docs/concepts/flights) cannot perform arbitrary actions in your Kubernetes cluster.
+Surprisingly, when the cookie crumbles, there is no contradiction: even with cluster-access, [yoke flights](https://yokecd.github.io/docs/concepts/flights) cannot perform arbitrary actions in your Kubernetes cluster.
 And it remains true that a WebAssembly module cannot make network requests to the cluster to interact with it —

 At least not directly.